 Amid some of the top young talent in the state, for just the third time a rising freshman, Grand Blanc’s RJ Taylor, was named the MVP of the Bank Hoops Underclassman All-State Camp.
 The previous two were the Memphis Grizzlies’ Josh Jackson and Foster Wonders, an Iron Mountain junior with seven Division 1 offers.

 MVP RJ Taylor 5-9 Fr Grand Blanc: After a summer of 16U AAU, was able to move the ball and break down defenders at will playing against players of a similar age and class.
 Has a better off-hand as a 9th-grader than most upperclassman varsity point guards’ strong hand.
 A good athlete who does a lot of damage with sophisticated moves off of two feet once he’s in the lane.
 With a dearth of rim protecting bigs it could’ve been a layup drill — and he did make his first eight shots of game competition — but instead consistently got teammates involved, on various spots on the floor not just the obvious ones.
-Beat up on younger guards for steels, but needs to get more physical against the drive when facing bigger, older guards.
+Beat up on younger guards for steals, but needs to get more physical against the drive when facing bigger, older guards.

 “Very good handle and changes speeds like a veteran point guard,” a coach said.
-“Get out of you your stance for a second and he’s by you.
+“Get out of your stance for a second and he’s by you.
 Finishes on all three levels effortlessly.
 Fantastic court vision and knows how to dribble and pass teammates open.
 Was very good in transition and could get into the lane with ease.
 Can shoot it well both off the catch and the bounce; seems to be streaky from deep.”

 Ashton Atwater 6-1 So Otsego: Aggressive, physical smart guard.
 Plays in attack mode but with awareness — give him an inch, and he’ll take a foot.